droidecahedron/nrf_peripheral_bfg/README.md

 > [!NOTE]
 > Flip LOG=n and comment out all the remaining log based configs if you want to save power/processing in the future for a contemporary design.
->
-> For demonstrative / educational purposes we will use this throughout the workshop.

 ### Step 6
 Now let's start using the logging module in our main application.
 Within `main.c` again, let's include the logging module.